 Abusive work environments can reduce productivity and morale, lead to higher absenteeism and turnover rates, and increase medical and workers’ compensation claims.
 Under current law, victims of workplace bullying have a legal remedy only if the abuse is related to a protected category (such as race, gender, disability, sexual orientation or age).

-Employers who fail to comply with the law may face penalties from the Department of Fair Employment and Housing, the state agency charged with enforcing California’s discrimination and harassment laws.
+Employers who fail to comply with the law may face penalties from the Civil Rights Department, the state agency charged with enforcing California’s discrimination and harassment laws.
 The law does not, however, create a civil claim for abusive conduct itself.

-Los Angeles workplace harassment is any unwelcome behavior, based on characteristics like race, gender, age, religion, disability, or sexual orientation, that creates an intimidating, hostile, or abusive work environment.
+Employees in Los Angeles benefit from federal, state, and local laws which define workplace harassment as any unwelcome behavior, based on characteristics like race, gender, age, religion, disability, or sexual orientation, that creates an intimidating, hostile, or abusive work environment.

 This includes actions, words, and physical gestures that make someone feel uncomfortable, humiliated, or unsafe.
 Importantly, workplace harassment is not just about hurt feelings; it’s a violation of your rights that can affect your work performance and well-being.